ietf-wg-schc/draft-ietf-schc-8824-update/draft-ietf-schc-8824-update.md

 This construct avoids ambiguity with the Token Length field and results in a more efficient compression of the Token field.

-Editor's note: in the YANG data model created by {{RFC9363}}, the "tkl" function and the Field Descriptor for the Token field should be updated by adding a reference to {{RFC8974}}.
+Editor's note: in the YANG data model created by {{RFC9363}}, the description of the "tkl" function and of the Token field should be updated by adding a reference to {{RFC8974}}.

 # Compression of CoAP Options # {#sec-coap-options}